k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-1/lesson-1/unit-1.md

 ---
 LIVE REWRITE OF THIS LAB ONGOING RIHGT NOW

 The reason this is not very clean right now, is that `k0s` turned out to have a triggering issue that I just couldn't find the root cause of.
-So while suboptimal, we ll use `kind` until further notice
+So while suboptimal, we ll use `kind` -> USING FULL CLUSTER NOW until further notice
 ::